nicenvrro-dev/chromap/README.md

 ## Privacy

 Chromap does not collect, store, or transmit any personal data.
-All color extraction happens locally in your browser.
+All color and font extraction happens locally in your browser.
 See [PRIVACY_POLICY.md](PRIVACY_POLICY.md) for details.

 ## License